aahmedomar/test_public/qlik_refactor_redshift/README.md

 </p>

-# Welcome to Qlik Refactor Project
+# Welcome to Eon Collective dbt® Project Template

 ## Table Of Contents <a name="toc-"></a>
 - [Versions](#versions-)